croccifixio/blog/blog/2019-11-20-configuring-the-powershell-prompt.md

 ## Footnotes:

 The `Write-Host` cmdlet has a few flags that we made use of.
-The first one is the `-n` or `-NoNewLine` flag, which as the name suggests, instructs the cmdlet not to print a new line character at the end of its output.
+The first one is the `-n` or <span class="no-wrap">`-NoNewLine`</span> flag, which as the name suggests, instructs the cmdlet not to print a new line character at the end of its output.

-The other flag that we utilised was the `-f` or `-ForegroundColor` flag.
+The other flag that we utilised was the `-f` or <span class="no-wrap">`-ForegroundColor`</span> flag.
 This flag expects a valid PowerShell color to be passed to it.
 It will apply this color to the text that it outputs.

 To see a full list of available colours, run the following [command from Microsoft's TechNet](https://blogs.technet.microsoft.com/gary/2013/11/20/sample-all-powershell-console-colors/):